Ashley Taylor Dawson

 Philip Ashley Taylor Dawson, known as Ashley Taylor Dawson, is an English actor and singer.
-He is known for portraying the role of Darren Osborne in the Channel 4 soap opera Hollyoaks, as well as being a member of the pop group allSTARS*.
+He is known for playing Darren Osborne in the Channel 4 soap opera Hollyoaks, as well as being a member of the pop group allSTARS*.

 Early life

 Born in Manchester, Dawson grew up in Wilmslow.
 He attended Ashdene Primary School and Altrincham Grammar School for Boys, and began performing at a young age with the local drama group Scamps.
 He is the brother of singer and guitarist Catherine Taylor-Dawson.